zaidmukaddam/hashnode-blogs/ckvs9rb41048y8as1hek82a52.md

 pip3 install tqdm
 ```

-As I have mention, we are going use dictionary attack, which means we need a wordlist to brute force this password-protected zip file.
-For this tutorial, we are going to use the big rockyou wordlist (with the size of about 133MB), if you're on Kali Linux, you can find it under the `/usr/share/wordlists/rockyou.txt.gz` path.
+As I have mentioned, we are going to use a dictionary attack, which means we need a wordlist to brute force this password-protected zip file.
+For now, we are going to use the big rockyou wordlist (with the size of about 133MB), if you're on Kali Linux, you can find it under the `/usr/share/wordlists/rockyou.txt.gz` path.
 Otherwise, you can download it [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) .

 You can also  [use crunch tool to generate your custom wordlist](https://www.rootinstall.com/tutorial/creating-custom-wordlists-using-crunch-utility/)  as you exactly specify.